COVID-19 Testing Center

 - Veterans Affairs Medical Clinic: The Morris View location is closed.
 The VA is conducting video-to-home and telephone visits.

-- SNAP recipients: If your case is due to be recertified in March or April and you were unable to get your paperwork in or complete your interview, your case will not be closed.
+- SNAP recipients: If your case is due to be recertified in April and you were unable to get your paperwork to us or complete your interview, your case will not be closed.
 You will receive your benefits on the usual day.
-Your case will be recertified at some point in the future, once this public health crisis has settled.
+Your case will be recertified in the future, once this public health crisis has settled.
 In the meantime, you will continue to receive SNAP benefits.
 Visit the State of NJ site for more details.

 Law & Public Safety

-- The Morris County Sheriff’s Office will be placing a hold on all Sheriff’s Sales until at least May 7, 2020.
-Please continue to check the Sheriff’s website for any updates.
+- The Morris County Sheriff’s Office will place a hold on all Sheriff’s Sales until at least July 9.
+Please check the Sheriff’s website for updates.

-- Due to the COVID-19 outbreak, changes have been made to visits to the Morris County Correctional Facility:
+- Due to the COVID-19 outbreak across the nation and state, changes have been made to visits to the Morris County Correctional Facility:

-- Non-contact visits between attorneys and inmates can occur through glass partitions only.
+- Non-contact visits between attorneys and inmates can occur through glass partitions on an emergency basis only.
+Attorneys and inmates will otherwise communicate via video-conferencing.

-- Professional visits to inmates are being restricted and must be approved by a Facility Security Captain.
+- Professional visits to inmates are limited to emergencies only, and must be approved by a Facility Security Captain.

-- The Morris County Prosecutor’s Office “Introduction to Sami’s Law” program on March 18 has been canceled.
-The office is suspending all reception desk services and in-person contact as a precautionary measure to mitigate the potential spread of COVID-19.
-This closure will remain in effect until further notice.
-If you have questions, contact the call center at 973-285-6200 or email [email protected].
+- The Morris County Prosecutor’s Office is suspending all reception desk services and in-person contact to mitigate the potential spread of COVID-19.
+If you have questions, contact the Prosecutor’s office at 973-285-6200 or [email protected].

 - The Morris County Board of Elections is closed.
 All voter registration applications and/or change of party affiliation forms should be mailed to the Board of Elections.
-Any questions can be emailed to [email protected].
-There are no changes to the June primary election at this time.
-Visit the State of New Jersey’s candidate petitions page for information on where to email or mail in petitions.
+Questions can be emailed to [email protected].
+Visit the State’s candidate petitions page for information on where to email or mail petitions.

 - The County College of Morris campus is closed.
-CCM classes are all moving online and the college is working remotely while the campus remains closed.
-Please check back on a regular basis and visit www.ccm.edu/covid-19-information-center for up-to-date information and resources.
+CCM classes have moved online and the college is working remotely.
+Summer Session classes will be conducted online.
+Visit www.ccm.edu/covid-19-information-center for up-to-date information and resources.

 Parks & Culture